Ruth Taiko Watanabe: Early life and education

 Ruth Taiko Watanabe was born on May 12, 1916, in Los Angeles.
 A nisei, she was the daughter of Japanese immigrants Kohei Watanabe, an importer of Asian art materials, and Iwa Watanabe, a musician and singer who graduated from the Tokyo National Institute for the Arts.
 She had a relatively privileged upbringing and began piano lessons while only 6 or 7.
 Her mother suffered from a tubercular infection so the family frequently moved in search of more favorable housing and climate, meaning constant school changes for their daughter.

 Watanabe attended Theodore Roosevelt High School, followed by the University of Southern California, where she majored in piano.
 By her sophomore year she was teaching piano students and was aiming for a teaching career.
-She was also served two years as president of the student body of the School of Music.
+She also served two years as president of the student body of the School of Music.
 When she graduated with her B.Mus. in 1937, she received an award for the highest undergraduate academic record.

 She quickly completed a succession of other academic degrees.
 She earned an A.B. in English in 1939, an M.A. in English in 1941, and an M. Mus. in musicology in 1942.
 She focused on music in Elizabethan dramaturgy and her M.A. thesis was "Music at the Court of Henry VIII," which won the Mu Phi Epsilon 1946 Musicological Research Competition.